basho-labs/riak-data-migrator/README.md

 Version Notes:
 ------------------------
+0.2.7
+ - Added a more comprehensive help menu.
+ - Added a version option to display the data migrator version.
+ - Added two options to disable URL encoding and decoding if needed.

 0.2.6
  - Subset of keys can now be dumped, copied, or deleted.
  - In addition to previous capability to specify a file in bucket,key\n format, you can now just have a file with keys